alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

+---
-Don't Put Up With Crap (If You Can Help It)
+title: Don't Put Up With Crap (If You Can Help It)
-10-19-2015
+date: 10-19-2015
-/static/porta_potty.jpg
+image: /static/porta_potty.jpg
+meta: don't put up with crap if you can help it annoyance sleep apnea
+---

 <p>
 <img class="pure-img center" src="/static/porta_potty.jpg" alt="row of porta potty" />